jakkdl/resume/README.md

 **2013** Mensa entrance test: **IQ>=135** (top 1\%).

 ## Hobbies
-**Crypt of the NecroDancer** online Racing league [(CoNDOR)](https://condor.live/) moderator.
-Release and DLC playtester. **Dominion** [League](https://dominionleague.org) moderator.
+**Crypt of the NecroDancer** Online Racing league [(CoNDOR)](https://condor.live/) moderator.
+Release and DLC playtester.
+**Dominion** [League](https://dominionleague.org) moderator.
 Peak at top-200 on ladder, top-50 in the league.
 Winner of [Dominion: Creative](https://www.youtube.com/watch?v=xGnn6WoPi-c) and [Big Games 2](https://www.youtube.com/watch?v=dRprh77drV0).
-[Best player in EA](https://twitter.com/LinchZhang/status/1520843927661813760). **Oxygen Not Included** [custom map](https://github.com/jakkdl/Oxygen-Not-Included\_Mods) to mimic Minecrafts "Skyblock" mod.
+[Best player in EA](https://twitter.com/LinchZhang/status/1520843927661813760).
+**Oxygen Not Included** [custom map](https://github.com/jakkdl/Oxygen-Not-Included\_Mods) to mimic Minecrafts "Skyblock" mod.
 Placed 1/13 in **Genius Invitational**, an Online Reality Game lasting 6 months, [solvers and game ideas](https://github.com/jakkdl/The_Genius).
 Taught myself game theory and solved MonUnrail (a variant of [Monorail](https://the-genius-show.fandom.com/wiki/Monorail), memorizing it's nimbers with Anki.

 National level trombonist during school.
 Can identify ~all common swedish birds on sight and/or song, now learning insects.
 Love swing dancing, primarily Bugg, Fox and West Coast Swing - three podium placements in club competitions.
 Veg*n for 15 years.
 Took the Giving What We Can pledge in 2017.
-Likes nail polish and flowy skirts.
 Types on fancy keyboards with fancy layouts.
 Prefer my house plants to be succulents and vines.